-But the downside of all of these different innovation definitions, the word becomes hollow and doesn’t carry any meaning.
+But the downside of all of these innovation definitions, the word becomes hollow.
+And doesn’t carry any meaning.
 It becomes very difficult for a leader to talk about innovation.

 For me, the solution is to put the innovation process at the core of what your company does with regards to innovation.